 Art Nouveau Art Movement, History, Art Nouveau Paintings & Artists.

-The Art Nouveau Art Movement and the Symbolism Movement were concurrent developments that existed each all alone but that met up in one piece.
-Art Nouveau movement artists tried to convey modernity and tastefulness to composition and design art style Symbolists wanted to form images from dreams and Art Nouveau’s swirling lines and ethereal nature often provided a perfect backdrop.
+The Art Nouveau Movement and the Symbolism Movement were separate developments that came together in one piece.
+In the Art Nouveau movement, artists tried to convey modernity and tastefulness in composition and artistic design.
+Symbolists wanted to depict images from dreams, and Art Nouveau’s swirling lines and ethereal nature often provided a perfect backdrop.

-Stylish design amid its development was affected by Asian craftsmanship, especially Japonism, Ukiyo-e prints and beautiful woodblock prints, it emulated their level planes, differentiating voids, and straightforward color plans.
-It was likewise influenced by La Tene Celtic designs.
-These two far-flung societies that were influential, shared a common theme, that of common components and lines and structures that flowed in the way of the natural world.
-Art Nouveau took on the swirls and spirals of Celtic and Asian fine art and consolidated them with geometric structures and present day colors to make another style.
+Stylish design during its development was influenced by Asian craftsmanship, especially Japonism, Ukiyo-e prints, and beautiful woodblock prints.
+It emulated their level planes, distinguishable voids, and straightforward color plans.
+It was also influenced by La Tene's Celtic designs.
+These two far-flung societies that were influential shared a common theme, that of common components and lines and structures that flowed in the way of the natural world.
+Art Nouveau took on the swirls and spirals of Celtic and Asian fine art and consolidated them with geometric structures and present-day colors to create another style.

 Another worry of the proponents of Art Nouveau was the quick vanishing of quality craftsmanship.
-The Industrial Revolution and large scale manufacturing had prompted sloppily made reproductions of earlier collectibles.
+The Industrial Revolution and large-scale manufacturing have prompted sloppily made reproductions of earlier collectibles.
 This artistic movement endeavored to restore pride in craftsmanship.
-They wanted to revive this under a new era of design that rejected frivolity and based the aesthetics of an object on how they contributed to the function of the object or if nothing else harmonized with it.
-Mass created designs harmonized with Art Nouveau advantageously.
-Art Nouveau’s straightforward colors and two-dimensional profundity functioned admirably with present day printing equipment.
+They wanted to revive this in a new era of design that rejected frivolity and based the aesthetics of an object on how they contributed to the function of the object or if nothing else harmonized with it.
+Mass-created designs harmonized with Art Nouveau advantageously.
+Art Nouveau’s straightforward colors and two-dimensional profundity functioned admirably with present-day printing equipment.
 Many individuals mistake Art Nouveau for Art Deco as a result of its brief course of events in art history.
-A standout among the most well-known painters of this style of oil works of art was Gustav Klimt, see the replica art of his artwork.
+A standout among the most well-known painters of this style of oil painting was Gustav Klimt.
+See the replica of his artwork.

-Other top Art Nouveau famous artists: James Ensor, Jan Toorop, Georges Lemmen, Valentin Serov
+Other notable Art Nouveau famous artists include James Ensor, Jan Toorop, Georges Lemmen, and Valentin Serov.

 - Beardsley, Aubrey Vincent